Skip to main content

 1. This work is a derivative of Nursing Skills by Open RN licensed under CC BY 4.0

 This page titled 8.1: Oxygenation Introduction is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Ernstmeyer & Christman (Eds.)
-(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+(OpenRN) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?